currency_type 1.0.0 copy "currency_type: ^1.0.0" to clipboard

 import 'package:currency_type/currency_type.dart';

-You can instantiate Currency with 3 ways:
+You can declare Currency variable in 3 ways:

 1. Create zero value